bobg/mingo/Readme.md

 if the module declares the correct version of Go, or a non-zero status and an error message otherwise.

-Including dependencies with `-deps` allows `go` directives in imported modules’ `go.mod` files to change the result.
+Including dependencies with `-deps all` (the default) allows `go` directives in imported modules’ `go.mod` files to change the result.
-Normally this includes only direct imports, but with the addition of `-indirect` it includes indirect imports too.
+This includes both direct and indirect imports.
+Use `-deps direct` to consider direct imports only, and `-deps none` to exclude imports.

 ## Discussion